Rhinemann/mage-hack/src/chapters/Game Rules.typ

 #block(breakable: false)[
-  ==== Doom Pool & Challenge
+  ==== Peril & Challenge
-  You can use both challenges and the doom pool, spending dice directly from the doom pool to create a new challenge.
-Dice spent in this manner go from the doom pool to the challenge pool, thus reducing the overall doom of the session but creating specific, localized situations the players can directly affect.
+  You can use both challenges and Peril, spending Peril dice directly to create a new challenge.
+Dice spent in this manner go from Peril to the challenge pool, thus reducing the overall Peril of the session but creating specific, localized situations the players can directly affect.
 ]